CosmosContracts/delegations/applications/2025-1/life_and_crypto.md

 Interaction with the community is very important.
 We interact with the Russian-speaking community in telegram chats of various communities and in a Twitter account with an English-speaking audience.

-For example, twitter posts, blog articles, youtube videos, any other social contribution.

 | Name        | Description | Relevant URLs | Additional Details |
 | ----------- | ----------- | ------------- | ------------------ |
 | [Life and Crypto](https://x.com/lifeandcrypto_) | Twitter account of our validator.
 Here we interact with the English-speaking community, repost news from the main Twitter account of the project, talk about our achievements of our Juno validator. | [1](https://x.com/lifeandcrypto_/status/1872947455232528891) [2](https://x.com/lifeandcrypto_/status/1909260345358598486) [3](https://x.com/lifeandcrypto_/status/1910325360647864389) [4](https://x.com/lifeandcrypto_/status/1910336933764489568) [5](https://x.com/lifeandcrypto_/status/1910812607998468147) [6](https://x.com/lifeandcrypto_/status/1911429885588894117) [7](https://x.com/lifeandcrypto_/status/1912065543126811099) [8](https://x.com/lifeandcrypto_/status/1912070867242066322) | |